 Sales in a foreign currency must be converted to Australian Dollars (AUD) using the Reserve Bank of Australia’s historical exchange rates.
 Exchange rates used should be as at the date of the sale, not the date you are completing the valuation.
 Please ensure when quoting the price paid for works at auction that you include the buyer’s premium in the total entered in GST inclusive price paid column.

-Valuers must provide comparable Primary and Secondary Sales information.
+Valuers must provide comparable Primary and Secondary Sales information (except for historical items or artefacts, or natural history specimens – these require secondary sales examples only).
 If either table is left blank valuers are required to give an explanation as to why this information was not provided.
-In the event that comparable sales information for a particular artist is unavailable, it is acceptable to use comparable sales of the artist's peers for items created using the same medium as well as information about the relevant retail market for comparison and context.
+For artworks, in the event that comparable sales information for a particular artist is unavailable, it is acceptable to use comparable sales of the artist's peers for items created using the same medium as well as information about the relevant retail market for comparison and context.

+If you have more than five primary or secondary sales examples, please provide these in a separate document (but this must include all the same details requested in the tables below).

 Primary sales

-This refers to the first sale of an item, either through a gallery or directly from the artist.
+This refers to the first sale of an item, for example through a gallery or directly from the artist, or at the time of manufacture.